 Everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it.
 Don’t believe the trillion dollar forecast figures, they are all but lies.

 Why?
 Because the distributed infrastructure ecosystem is nascent, holding the disruptive potential of IoT back.
-Let’s examine this briefly through the lens of a use case: preventing a remote transportation train with faulty breaks from derailing and losing millions in precious cargo:
+Let’s examine this briefly through the lens of a use case: preventing a remote transportation train with faulty brakes from derailing and losing millions in precious cargo:

 You need on-board machine learning to alert of malfunctioning gears.
 In the case of danger, there is no time to process in the cloud.
 Nvidia is making endpoint ML a reality with purpose built chips, but how many of those are on transport trains today?